Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: System Model, Channel Estimation, and RIS Phase Shift Control

-where $\beta_{mk}$ is the large-scale fading coefficient ; $\mathbf{R}_{m} \in \mathbb{C}^{N \times N}$ and $\widetilde{\mathbf{R}}_{mk} \in \mathbb{C}^{N \times N}$ are the covariance matrices that characterize the spatial correlation among the channels of the RIS elements.
+where $\beta_{mk}$ is the large-scale fading coefficient; $\mathbf{R}_{m} \in \mathbb{C}^{N \times N}$ and $\widetilde{\mathbf{R}}_{k} \in \mathbb{C}^{N \times N}$ are the covariance matrices that characterize the spatial correlation among the channels of the RIS elements.
 The covariance matrices in \eqref{eq:Channels} correspond to a general model, which can be further particularized for application to typical RIS designs and propagation environments.
-For example, a simple exponential model was used to describe the spatial correlation among the scattering elements of the RIS in \cite{alwazani2020intelligent}.
-Another recent model that is applicable to isotropic scattering with uniformly distributed multipath components in the half-space in front of the RIS was recently reported in \cite{bjornson2020rayleigh}, whose covariance matrices are
+For example, a simple exponential model was used to describe the spatial correlation among the engineered scattering elements of the RIS in \cite{alwazani2020intelligent}.
+Another recent model that is applicable to isotropic scattering with uniformly distributed multipath components in the half-space in front of the RIS was recently reported in \cite{bjornson2020rayleigh}, whose covariance matrices are\footnote{This paper considers a spatial correlation model between engineered scattering elements in the far-field scenarios that is applicable and when the covariance matrices among the users differ only in terms of large-scale channel coefficients.
+Other scenarios where the users have covariance matrices with different phases \cite{clerckx2008correlated} are of interest and are left for future work. }